GoLearnToCode/kiei924-chi-w16/workbook/atom.md

 |`Option` plus `left`/`right`| Moves you one word at a time.
 Combine with `Shift` for a psychaedelic experience.|
 |`Cmd-/`| Perhaps the most important of all.
 Instantly _comments out_ a line of code (or _uncomments_ it).
 |`Cmd-]` and `Cmd-[`|Indents the current line or current selection.|

-* `Cmd-Shift-P` activates the Command Palette, which lists every possible command Atom understands, and is a superset of the menu system.
-It uses "fuzzy" logic and will intelligently adapt as you type.
-* `Shift` plus `up`/`down`/`left`/`right` selects text as you move the cursor.
-Stop using your mouse.
-Try all four directions until you get a sense of how it works.
-* `Cmd-Z` for Undo.
-I use it all the time.
-* `Cmd-Shift-D` for Duplicate.
-Duplicates the line you're currently on.
-Awesome.
-* `Cmd-Up` takes you to the top of your document.
-* `Cmd-Left` takes you to the beginning of the current line.
-* `Cmd-Right` takes you to the end of the current line.
-Combine with `Shift` to get your mind warped.
-* `Option` plus `left`/`right` moves you one word at a time.
-Combine with `Shift` for a psychaedelic experience.
-* `Option` plus `left`/`right` moves you one word at a time.
-Combine with `Shift` for a psychaedelic experience.
-* `Cmd-/` is perhaps the most important of all: it instantly _comments out_ a line of code (or _uncomments_ it, if it was already in a commented-out state).

-**Mac Users** You may need to turn off the keyboard shortcuts for _Spaces_ in your Mac system preferences so they don't conflict with the ones above.

 You're off to a great start.
 Happy coding!